 With an abundance of information flooding our media feeds, it’s difficult to decipher truth from trends in regards to dance nutrition, dancer health, and dancer wellness.
 Dancers are not just artists, they’re also athletes.
 Therefore, trusting credentialed practitioners, such as Registered Dietitian Nutritionists, helps to maximize a dancer’s strength and endurance in a way that promotes sustainable habits without the risk for injury and burnout.

 The titles of “nutrition expert” and “nutritionist” are not regulated.
 Therefore, anyone can refer to themselves as a nutrition expert or nutritionist!
 Since dancers are especially vulnerable to the development of disordered eating and eating disorders, it’s essential that they seek qualified advice for appropriate nutrition intervention and prevention.

 Registered Dietitian Nutritionist (RD or RDN) or Licensed Dietitian Nutritionist (LD or LDN) can support dancers needing food and meal guidance, nutrition assessment, nutrition education, performance optimization, body image healing, and lifestyle sustainability.
 To help dancers rebuild their relationships with food, dietitian nutritionists are trained in listening to your story, making space for your narrative, exploring your readiness for change, and helping you identify specific goals in order to tailor evidence-based approaches for your personal journey.

 To learn more about why dancers benefit from working with licensed professionals, read this article.

 What’s your biggest motivator in life?

-Oh, and… what is your favorite breakfast?
+What is your favorite breakfast?

-I help my clients find balance using a whole food-based approach where restrictions don’t exist and rather, all foods fit!
+I help my clients find balance using a whole-food-based approach where restrictions don’t exist and rather, all foods fit!
 It’s time to love food, love your body, and love your life!